What is Adoption

 We welcome interest in adoption from a variety of different backgrounds.
 The most important factor is your ability to offer a secure, safe and stable home to a child.

-For most people there is good reason to believe that you could adopt and it is always worth having an informal discussion with one of our adoption workers.
+For most people adoption is accessible and it is always worth having an informal discussion with one of our adoption workers about your circumstances.

-There are some issues that might suggest that you should consider delaying your application to adopt and others that might make it difficult for you to adopt.
-There are only a few circumstances that would make it most unlikely that you could ever adopt.
+There are some issues that might mean you should consider delaying your application to adopt and others that might make it difficult for you to adopt.
+There are only a few circumstances that would prevent you from adopting.

-The following details try to answer some of the most frequently asked questions and issues to consider.
+The following details try to answer some of the most frequently asked questions by prospective adopters.

-What type of people are we looking for?
+What type of people are SEWAS looking for?

 As suggested above we welcome people from a variety of backgrounds.
 People from all ethnic origins and religions can adopt, as can single people and lesbian or gay individuals or couples.
-We are looking for adopters who have the physical and emotional energy to care for children now and into their long term future.
+We are looking for adopters who have the physical and emotional energy to care for children now and into adulthood.
 We need people who are able to offer a genuine commitment to children.

 Do I need to have a particular type of accommodation?

-The most important thing is that you can provide enough space for a child or children in your home.
-A child will need to have their own bedroom and depending on their age a place to play or have their own personal space.
+The most important thing is that you can provide enough space for a child or children in your home and that you are able to provide a clean and comfortable environment.
+A child will need to have their own bedroom and a place to play or have their own personal space.
 You don’t need to own your home, it may be rented, but you do need to ensure your tenancy is stable and secure.

 Are there any age restrictions to becoming an adopter?